-Hammond-Harwood House is a fun place to volunteer and there are a host of opportunities beyond working as a docent/museum guide.
+Hammond-Harwood House is a fun place to volunteer and there are a lot of opportunities:

-- Volunteer to help out with the garden -- weeding, planting, watering, improving, spring and fall clean-ups.
+- Volunteers to help out with the garden -- weeding, planting, watering, improving, spring and fall clean-ups.
 Our garden needs care.
-For this we have set up a few days in August and September in the morning for weeding, caring for our herb garden and maintaining the perennials.
+For this we usually set up a few days in April and September in the morning for weeding, caring for our herb garden and maintaining the perennials.
 Our historic boxwoods, the herb garden - used for educational purposes, and the delicate perennials need attention.
 Tools will be provided and will be sanitized before every use.
 Hours are 9:30-11:00 a.m when it is cool and shady.
 Other days/times can be scheduled upon request.
-Please use this link to sign up: SIGN UP HERE

 - Do you have a special skill you'd like to share?
 Photography, historical research, preservation knowledge -- you can help us out!